kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Kinin system
 	E. Lipoxygenase pathway

-#### Answer: B. Renin–angiotensin system - ?
+#### Answer: B. Renin–angiotensin system - *FALSE* = D. Kinin system - TRUE

+The kinin system generates vasoactive peptides from plasma proteins, called kininogens, by the action of specific proteases called kallikreins.
+Activation of the kinin system results in the release of the vasoactive nonapeptide bradykinin.
+Bradykinin increases vascular permeability and causes contraction of smooth muscle, dilatation of blood vessels and pain when injected into the skin.
+These effects are similar to those of histamine.
+The cascade that eventually produces kinins is triggered by activation of Hageman factor (factor XII of the intrinsic clotting pathway) on contact with negatively charged surfaces, such as collagen and basement membranes.
+A fragment of factor XII (prekallikrein activator or factor XIIa) is produced, and this converts plasma prekallikrein into an active proteolytic form, the enzyme kallikrein.
+The latter cleaves a plasma glycoprotein precursor, high-molecular-weight kininogen, to produce bradykinin.
+High-molecular-weight kininogen also acts as a cofactor or catalyst in the activation of Hageman factor.
+The action of bradykinin is short-lived because it is quickly inactivated by an enzyme called kininase.
+Any remaining kinin is inactivated during the passage of plasma through the lung by angiotensin-converting enzyme (ACE).
+Kallikrein itself is a potent activator of Hageman factor, allowing for autocatalytic amplification of the initial stimulus.
+Kallikrein has chemotactic activity and also directly converts C5 to the chemoattractant product C5a.

 ### Q3.76
 A 72-year-old woman is diagnosed with _carcinoma of the gallbladder_.
-Which of the following statements about this tumour is true?
+Which of the following statements about this tumour is _true_?

 	A. Carcinoma of the gallbladder predominantly affects males - F
 	B. Gallstones are not associated with this tumour - F